ponylang/rfcs/text/0000-custom-serialization.md

 # Alternatives

 A programmer can create a serialization system of their own if they wish to do so.
-It will not be usable with by code that relies on the builtin serialization system, so the program would need to differentiate between classes that use the builtin mechanism and ones that provide their own serilization.
+It will not be usable with by code that relies on the built-in serialization system, so the program would need to differentiate between classes that use the built-in mechanism and ones that provide their own serilization.

 # Unresolved questions